Lookup Table in Excel (Table of Content)

 How to Use Lookup Table in Excel?

-Here we have explained how to use Lookup Table in Excel with the following examples as given below.
+Here we have explained how to use Lookup Table in Excel with the following examples.

 Example #1

 - For this example, we need data from the school students with their names and marks in a particular subject.
-Now, as we can see in the below image, we have the data of the students as required.
+As shown in the image below, we have the data of the students as required.

-- We can define our lookup table by assigning it a name as any alphabet, let’s assume A, so we can write A instead if it’s range F2: G6.
-So as per the below image, you can see that we have given the name to our grade table is A.
+- We can define our lookup table by assigning it a name like any alphabet, let’s assume A, so we can write A instead if it’s range F2: G6.
+So as per the below image, you can see that we have given the name to our grade table as A.

-- If we drag the same till D8, we can see the grades of all the students as per the below image.
+- If we drag the same till D8, we can see all the student’s grades as per the image below.

 Example #2

-- Like the above table, here we have gathered the data of a company with Name, their salary, and their designations.
-From the below image, we can see that we have given the name “B” to our lookup table.
+- Like the above table, we have gathered a company’s data with the name, salary, and designations.
+The image below shows that we have given the name “B” to our lookup table.

-- Now we need the data to be filled in the designation column, So here we will put the formula in C2.
+- We need the data in the designation column to put the formula in C2.

 - Here we can see the Result in the Designation Column.

 - Now we can see that after dragging we have fetched the designations of the staff according to their salary.
-We have operated this operation same as a recent example, here instead of marks we have considered the salary of employees and instead of Grade we have considered the designation.
+We have operated this operation the same as a recent example; here, instead of marks, we have considered the salary of employees, and instead of Grades, we have considered the designation.

-- So we can use this formula for our different purposes academic, personal, and sometimes while making rate cards of a business model to categorize the things in manners of costly things and cheap things.
+- So we can use this formula for our different purposes, academic, personal, and sometimes while making rate cards of a business model to categorize the things in manners of costly and cheap things.

 Example #3

-- Here as improvisation, we can make a simulator by using a lookup formula; As per the below image, we can see we have used the same data, and instead of the table now, we can put data.
+- Here as improvisation, we can make a simulator by using a lookup formula; As per the below image, we can see we have used the same data instead of the table; now, we can put data.

 - For example, we have taken the value 15 as salary, so the formula will look up into the table and provide us with the designation according to the table, which is Executive.